Copyright 2022 The Amanda Young Foundation

-The Amanda Young Foundation is a non-profit community organisation dedicated to reducing deaths in WA from meningococcal disease, and supportingsurvivors of the disease.
-The Foundation is also committed to supporting the development of young people into WA's future leaders.
-The Foundation wasformed in 1998 following the tragic death of Amanda Young from meningococcal septicaemia at the tender age of 18 years.
+The Amanda Young Foundation is a non-profit community organisation dedicated to reducing deaths in WA from meningococcal disease.
+The Foundation was formed in 1998 following the tragic death of Amanda Young from meningococcal septicaemia at the tender age of 18 years.

 Meningococcal disease is caused by bacteria (not by a virus), and transmitted via mucus.
 Meningococcal bacteria can live harmlessly in our throat and nose.
 Around 20% percent of people will be carrying these bacteria at any one time without ever becoming ill (‘healthy carriers’).

 The Amanda Young Foundation has a number of trained presenters available to give informative and educational sessions.They can present sessions on Meningococcal disease to groups ranging from kindergarten through primary school age up to adults.
 Sessions can be arranged at a time to suit.